Matus-Dubrava/aws/EC2/README.md

 -   EBS backed instances can be stopped.
 We will not lose our data on this instance if it is stopped.
 -   We can reboot both, we will not lose our data.
 -   By default, both ROOT volumes will be deleted on termination, however with EBS volumes, we can tell AWS to keep the root device volume.

+# Load Balancers

+types:

+-   application load balancer
+-   network load balancer
+-   classic load balancer

+## Application Load Balancer

+Are best suited for load balancing of HTTP and HTTPS traffic.
+They operate at Layer 7 and are application-aware.
+They are intelligent, and you can create advanced request routing, sending specified requests to specific web servers.

+## Network Load Balancer

+Are best suited for load balancing of TCP traffic where extreme performance is required.
+Operating at the connection level (Layer 4), Network Load Balancers are capable of handling millions of requests per second, while maintaining ultra-low latencies.

+Used for extreme performance.

+## Classic Load Balancer

+Are the legacy _Elastic Load Balancers_.
+We can load balance HTTP/HTTPS applications and use Layer 7-specific features, such as _X-Forwarded-For_ and sticky sessions.
+We can also use strict Layer 4 load balancing for applications that rely purely on the TCP protocol.

+## Load Balancer Errors

+If our application stops responding, the ELB (Classic Load Balancer) responds with 504 error (status code)

+This means that the application is having issues.
+This could be either at the Web Server layer or at the Database Layer.

+Identify where the application is failing, and scale it up or out where possible.

+-   504 error means that the gateway has timed out, this means that the application is not responding within the idle timeout period
+    -   troubleshoot the application, is it the webserver or database?
+-   If we need the IPv4 address of our end user, we need to look for the _X-Forwarded-For_ header (our application will see requests comming from IP address of our Load Balancer, not our user)
+-   Instances monitored by ELB are reported as: _InService_ or _OutOfService_
+-   Health Checks check the instance health by talking to it
+-   Have their own DNS name, we are never given an IP address